 Our food technology and kitchen area have been extended to enable the provision of high quality, healthy, hot school meals.
 Key Stage 1 pupils are entitled to a free hot meal through the Universal Infant Free School Meals Initiative and Key Stage 2 children have the option of buying a hot meal or bringing a packed lunch.
 We also encourage healthy eating providing KS1 pupils with fruit/vegetable snacks at break time.

-All children are provided with a school water bottle to encourage the drinking of water throughout the day.
+All children bring a water bottle to encourage the drinking of water throughout the day.
 We were first awarded Healthy School Status in 2007 and we were re-accredited with the Dorset Healthy Schools' Plus award in July 2013 in recognition of our constant drive to improve healthy outcomes for our young people.
-We gained the silver Sportsmark award in 2021.
+We gained the silver Sportsmark award in 2021 and then the Gold Standard in 2022.
 We have a longstanding history of a commitment towards health and fitness.